yanxiaodi/EmployeePayslipCalculator/README.md

 [Ionic CLI](http://ionicframework.com/docs/cli/)

-### Run the wpf app
+### Run the WPF app

 Just compile it and run it.

 ### Caution

-You must config the api address if you change the default web api host.
+You must config the API address if you change the default Web API host.

 For `EmployeePayslipCalculator.WebApp` project, please check the `global-context.service.ts` file in the `Presentation\EmployeePayslipCalculator.WebApp\src\app\services\global-context` folder.

 For `EmployeePayslipCalculator.MobileApp` project, please check the `global-context.service.ts` file in the `Presentation\EmployeePayslipCalculator.MobileApp\src\providers\global-context` folder.

-For `EmployeePayslipCalculator.WPFApp` project, you can modify the server url in the `App.config`.
+For `EmployeePayslipCalculator.WPFApp` project, you can modify the server URL in the `App.config`.

 ## Domain